 In ancient Greek art from the 6th century BCE, Eros is usually depicted as an adolescent with wings and he often carries a wreath of victory.
 He may also hold a lyre, a hare, or a whip, the latter when in pursuit of a youth.
 Surprisingly, he is only depicted carrying a bow with any great frequency from the 4th century BCE, although the first literary reference is much earlier and found in the tragedian Euripides' Iphigenia in Aulis (c.
 406 BCE).
 On Greek pottery Eros usually appears at weddings and other romantic scenes, often hovering above the main protagonists such as Paris and Helen of Troy.
 Athletic and military scenes may include the impish god, too, and he regularly features in scenes of Aphrodite's birth and the creation of Pandora, the first woman in Greek mythology.

 Figures of Eros can also appear in twos or threes, when they are referred to as Erotes, symbolic of the different forms love can take.
 When in a group, these are often given the individual names of Eros, Himeros (Desire), and Pothos (Yearning or Longing).
 Pausanias, the 2nd-century CE Greek traveller, describes a temple to Aphrodite at Megara in Western Attica with an ivory statue of the goddess of love, the oldest in the temple, and the trio of Eros, Himeros, and Pothos made by the famed 4th-century BCE sculptor Scopas of Paros.
 Elsewhere, Eros famously appeared on the base of the throne of the Statue of Zeus at Olympia which was one of the Seven Wonders of the Ancient World and he is present, too, on the east frieze of the Parthenon, shown as a child next to Aphrodite.
 In works of the opposite scale, Eros was a favourite subject for Greek jewellers and gem carvers.
-In Hellenistic art, Eros is most often paired with Psyche, and the favourite medium is terracotta figurines.
+In Hellenistic art, Eros and Psyche are often paired, and the favourite medium is terracotta figurines.
 It is only in later Roman art that Eros, under his new name Cupid, is commonly portrayed rather unflatteringly as a chubby and mischievous baby.